 Prior to her doctorate, Zehra lived and worked in Bombay, where she was editor of the Visual Art section for Time Out Mumbai and subsequently Assistant Editor at ART India, the country’s premier art journal.
-She has written for Frieze, London; ArtAsiaPacific, New York, and contributed to various publications on contemporary art by Phaidon.
-Her book, The Empire Strikes Back: Indian Art Today, was published by Random House, London, in 2010.
-Zehra continues to be a regular reviewer for Artforum, the London Correspondent for ART India and to write for Art Review Asia.
-She co-organizes Contemporaneity in South Asian Art, a Seminar Series at The Courtauld’s Research Forum.
+She has written for Frieze, London; ArtAsiaPacific, New York, Art Review Asia, London and contributed to various publications on contemporary art by Phaidon.
+Zehra continues to be a regular reviewer for Artforum International, New York, and the London Correspondent for ART India.

-- 2017/18, Summer School, Imagining the Mughals: Art and Politics from the Past to the Present in South Asia (co-designed & co-taught with Dr Mehreen Chida-Razvi)
+- 2017-ongoing, Lecturer, The Courtauld’s Summer School, Imagining the Mughals: Art and Politics from the Past to the Present in South Asia (co-designed & co-taught with Dr Mehreen Chida-Razvi)

 Other professional activities

-- Regular contributor to Artforum International, New York, 2008-present
+- Regular contributor to Artforum International, New York (since 2008)

-- London correspondent for ART India magazine, Bombay, 2010-present
+- London Correspondent for ART India magazine, Bombay (since 2010)

-- The Empire Strikes Back: Indian Art Today, edited by Mark Holborn (Random House, London) 2010
+- The Empire Strikes Back: Indian Art Today, Mark Holborn (Ed.), Random House, London, 2010

 - ‘Vitamin P3: New Perspectives in Painting’, nominated and contributed texts on contemporary South Asian artists (eg JP Reji and Arpita Singh), edited by Tom Melick (Phaidon) 2016